ThirdpartyLabs/ServiceBus/README.md

 * **Commands** - A component needs to initiate an action somewhere else in the application, possibly with parameters
 * **Request-Response** - A component needs data from a provider somewhere within the application

-Without a well-defined and decoupled way to facilitate these communications, your code quickly can quickly become a jumbled mess of references.
+Without a well-defined and decoupled way to facilitate these communications, your code can quickly become a jumbled mess of references.
 ServiceBus is a simple implementation of an event bus, command bus, and request-response bus, all wrapped up in one easy-to-use package, with more advanced capabilities available if you need them.
 ### Events